Lescovex/LSCX/README.md

 - 450 ETH per year

-Pubish in your app the transaction hash of the license payment to this address
+Pubish in your app the transaction hash of the payment to this address

 BTC